SHKim26/-MNIST-Classification/README.md

 ### Result

-The models were trained for 15 epochs using the described structures, and the following results were obtained
+The models were trained for 15 epochs using the described structures, and the following results were obtained.

 ![Lenet-5](./images/lenet5_result.png)